tompave/justincase/README.md

     the location of its working directory, where it will try to load the configuration file (the one you are reading right now).

-    If the configuration file is missing, it will fallback to use the default settings, that are the ones presented in the unmodified fresh version of the current file.
+    If the configuration file is missing it will fallback to use the default settings, that are the ones presented in the unmodified fresh version of the current file.
  */